eduardogott/HyperBot-Java/README.md

 ```properties
 BOT_TOKEN=example.token-here_f2a299bca24926
 ```
-5. You can then get the invite either running the bot and copying it from info.txt in [logs](./src/main/logs) or going in OAuth2 in the applications portal, marking "bot" and below marking the wanted permissions (usually, Administrator).
+5. You can then get the invite either running the bot and copying it from info.txt in [logs](./src/logs) or going in OAuth2 in the applications portal, marking "bot" and below marking the wanted permissions (usually, Administrator).

 > [!CAUTION]
 > Do NOT share your token with anyone, nor upload it to GitHub or repl.it.
 ANYONE with your token can run the bot in your place, as well as edit it's properties.
-> If the token gets public, IMMEDIATELY change it, because if the bot has the right permissions, someone with access can easily do a ban wave in all servers the bot is.
+> If the token gets public, IMMEDIATELY change it, because if the bot has the right permissions, someone with access can easily do a ban wave in all servers the bot is in.

 ### Running
 #### Windows
 Run it using executing run.bat or running `mvn exec:java` on cmd
 #### Linux/macOS/WSL
+Run it using executing run.sh or running `mvn exec:java` on terminal

 > [!WARNING]
 > Not tested on Linux, WSL nor MacOS.

-Run it using executing run.sh or running `mvn exec:java` on terminal
+### Contribution
+`Can I contribute with the project?`
+**Absolutely!** You are invited to contribute and have your name in the contributors below!
+Feel free to fork it and do your changes, as well as PRs!